 Mango Macadamia Fluff is a tropical no bake summer dessert you’ll swoon for!
+It’s a little tropical island getaway in a bowl!

 When the weather gets hot I hate turning on the stove when I don’t have to.
 Which sucks because me and chocolate chip cookies are besties.
 So to make do I start busting out the no bake desserts.
 Fluffs, icebox cupcakes, cream pies (store bought crust, it happens).
 They all give me that sweet fix without the hot ass kitchen.
 Which is kind of great.